MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-correct-cancel-sales-invoice.md

 | **Correct** |The posted sales invoice is cancelled.
 A new sales invoice with the same information is created.
 You can make the correction and then continue the sales process.
 The new sales invoice has a different number than the initial sales invoice.
 A corrective sales credit memo is automatically created and posted to void the initial posted sales invoice.
 On the initial posted sales invoice, the Cancelled and Paid check boxes are selected. |
 | **Cancel** |The posted sales invoice is cancelled.
 A corrective sales credit memo is automatically created and posted to void the initial posted sales invoice.
 On the initial posted sales invoice, the Cancelled and Paid check boxes are selected. |

 When you correct or cancel a posted sales invoice, the corrective sales credit memo is applied to all general ledger and inventory ledger entries that were created when the initial sales invoice was posted.
 This reverses the posted sales invoice in your financial records and leaves the corrective posted sales credit memo for your audit trail.

+> [!TIP]
+> If you have posted a prepayment invoice for a sales invoice that you then correct or cancel, you must correct or cancel the prepayment as well.
+For more information, see [Correct Prepayments](finance-how-to-correct-prepayments.md).

 ## <a name="to-correct-a-posted-sales-invoice"></a>To correct a posted sales invoice

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Posted Sales Invoices**, and then choose the related link.
 2. Select the posted sales invoice that you want to correct.